tristanjuricek/knockoff/literate/30-Implementation/01-Discounter_DefaultDiscounter_Wholesaler.markdown

     package com.tristanhunt.knockoff
     // See the Discounter imports

-    trait   Discounter
-    extends ChunkStreamFactory
-    with    SpanConverterFactory
-    with    HasElementFactory {
+    trait Discounter extends ChunkStreamFactory with XHTMLWriter with TextWriter {

-      def toXML( blocks : Seq[ Block ]  ) : Node =
-        Group( blocks.map( _.xml ) )

-      /**
-        Parses and returns our best guess at the sequence of blocks.
-It will never fail, just log all suspicious things.
+      /** Parses and returns our best guess at the sequence of blocks.
+It will never fail, just log all suspicious things. */ def knockoff( source : java.lang.CharSequence ) : Seq[Block] = {
-      */
-      def knockoff( source : java.lang.CharSequence ) : Seq[ Block ] = {

         val chunks = createChunkStream( new CharSequenceReader( source, 0 ) )